0xHumban/marmot-reduce/notes.md

 - With total of 4 clients (3 locals + 4 remotes ): `38.78 seconds`
 - With total of 10 clients (3 locals + 4 remotes + 2 remotes + 4 remotes): `49.59 seconds`

+## Timeout implementation
+### Server side
+Implement timeout server side when sending / receiving data.

+### Current issue: send to client signal to stop calculation
+Send signal to client to stop calculation, or send exit signal to client